MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 Follow the [Mixed Reality tools installation guide](/windows/mixed-reality/develop/install-the-tools?tabs=unity) to set up your Unity and Visual Studio environment for HoloLens 2 development.
 These resources will guide you through the process of installing and configuring the necessary tools, including Visual Studio and the Universal Windows Platform development workload.

-Additionally, ensure that your development environment is set up for WebView2 by following the steps in [Set up your Dev environment for WebView2](../how-to/machine-setup.md).
+Also set up your development environment for WebView2, by following the steps in [Set up your Dev environment for WebView2](../how-to/machine-setup.md).

 Once you have completed the setup, return to this page and continue with the next steps.